dima-brook/w3f_application/xpdiem.md

 This module consists of:

-1. **Bytecode Deserializer** - it receives hexadecimal input and returns a human readable code in assembly.
+1. **Bytecode Deserializer** - it receives binary input and returns a human readable code in assembly.
 2. **Assembly Code Converter** - it  creates the following key - value pairs:
 The chosen smart contract programming language.
 Template number.